 Overview

-The submission window for the 2024 award is now open and accepting nominations through February 1, 2024.
+Since 1987, Scribes has presented an annual award for the best student-written article in a law review or journal.
 Once we receive all the submissions, we send them to law professors for an initial judging.
 Once that group has selected the top 10 or so articles, they go to the Law-Review-Award committee.
 They read each article, deliberate, and choose a winner.

 The professors and the committee members judge each article on these four criteria: